-Collective Services consolidates payment methods and processes for shop operators.
+Collective Service consolidates payment methods and processes for shop operators.
 In other words, it takes care of payment processing via an interface, a contract, and coordinated payment flows into the merchants’ account.
 The range encompasses the country-specific payment heroes worldwide.
 At present, we can support more than 100 different payment types.
 Here, we cooperate with PPRO, the leading specialist for cross-border electronic payments.

 This collaboration provides a huge relief for merchants when it comes to international billing.
 They don’t need to bother with the technical and contractual details; instead, they can focus completely on their core business.
 The payment processes run smoothly, which plays a critical role for a positive customer journey and keeps the dropout rate low.
 Rather than lots of different technical interfaces with many different providers, shops only need a single interface, a contract, and a settlement agreement.
-Customers of our Aqount platform can also benefit from Collecting Services using the existing integration.
+Customers of our Aqount platform can also benefit from Collecting Service using the existing integration.

-For me, it’s clear: With the Collecting Services, we are able to provide key support to many merchants and partners who have already reached their capacity limits during the current super peak season – with the usual consequences of delays in payment and logistics processes to losses in returns handling.
+For me, it’s clear: With the Collecting Service, we are able to provide key support to many merchants and partners who have already reached their capacity limits during the current super peak season – with the usual consequences of delays in payment and logistics processes to losses in returns handling.
 Black Friday combined with the coronavirus pandemic have revealed the potential hiding in online commerce.
 Merchants need to take action now to exploit this potential in the future.